-As shown in Table 4.6-2, operation of the project would increase consumption of electricity by approximately 3,261,737 kWh and decrease natural gas consumption by 481,649 kBtu per year.
-Annual gasoline consumption in comparison with existing conditions would increase by approximately 13 gallons per year as a result of the project.
-The project would decrease natural gas consumption and result in a miniscule increase in gasoline consumption in comparison with the 15.4 billion gallons of gasoline consumed per year in California.
-Electricity consumed by the project would be equivalent to approximately 0.0008 percent of the countywide electricity use.
+As shown in Table 4.6-2, operation of the project would increase consumption of electricity by approximately 403,059 kWh and decrease natural gas consumption by 66,339 kBtu per year.
+Annual gasoline consumption in comparison with existing conditions would increase by approximately 22,436 gallons per year as a result of the project.
+The project would decrease natural gas consumption and result in an insignificant increase in gasoline consumption in comparison with the 15.4 billion gallons of gasoline consumed per year in California.
+Electricity consumed by the project would be equivalent to approximately 0.00009 percent of the countywide electricity use.
 Therefore, project-related energy consumption is less than significant in comparison with state and county consumption of electricity, natural gas, and gasoline.
-The project would support California's Executive Order B-55-18 to achieve carbon neutrality by reducing the number of trips (and therefore, mobile emissions) generated by the site and reduce energy consumption associated with new development through the implementation of CALGreen Building Code, and the City of San Mateo General Plan, Municipal Code, and CAP.
+The project would support California's Executive Order B-55-18 to achieve carbon neutrality by reducing energy consumption associated with new development through the implementation of CALGreen Building Code, and the City of San Mateo General Plan, Municipal Code, and CAP.